dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ### Submit an issue

-Submitting an issue to a repository the DSC Community is easy!
-An issue can for example be a problem, a solution, or a question.
+Submitting an issue to a repository in the the DSC Community is easy!
+An issue can be a problem, a solution, or a question.

 1. Find the correct repository to submit your issue to.
 See and search a [list of  all repositories in DSC Community](https://github.com/dsccommunity).
 1. Search open issues to make sure the issue you having have not been submitted by someone else.
-1. Open a new issue. *If the repository have different issue templates* *choose the template that best suits the issue you are experiencing.*
+1. Open a new issue. *If the repository has different issue templates* *choose the template that best suits the issue you are experiencing.*
 1. Fill in a short but descriptive issue title.
-1. Fill in the issue description. *If you choose a issue template, follow* *the guidance in the template text.*
+1. Fill in the issue description. *If you chose an issue template, follow* *the guidance in the template text.*
 1. Submit the issue.

-You may also [join the conversation](/community/contact/) and ask for help in direct communication with others.
+You may also [join the conversation](/community/contact/) and ask for help from other members of the community.

 #### Open a new issue

-Let us pretend we have a problem with the ComputerManagementDsc module that we need to report to the community.
+For example, let us pretend we have a problem with the ComputerManagementDsc module that we need to report to the community.

 ##### Find the repository

-Browse to the [list of  all repositories in DSC Community](https://github.com/dsccommunity) and in the search field type 'comp' and the GitHub should automatically filter the results.
+Browse to the [list of  all repositories in DSC Community](https://github.com/dsccommunity) and in the search field type 'comp'.
+GitHub should automatically filter the results and show the repositories that match what you typed.

 <img src="../../images/contributing/github_search_repository.png" alt="GitHub Search Repository" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);width:725px;" />